Ransomware Groups Make The Move To Intermittent Encryption

 LockFile ransomware, also known as LockFile45, is a new type of ransomware that encrypts files and demands ransom in exchange for a decryption key.
 It is a new strain of the same ransomware family as LockBit.

-Intermittent encryption is a new technique cyber attackers use to evade detection by security software.
+Intermittent encryption is a new technique cyber attackers use to evade detection by cybersecurity platforms.
 As the name suggests, intermittent encryption only encrypts part of the file, alternating between sections of the data that will have their content altered and others that will be skipped over.
 This type of encryption is done sequentially rather than targeting specific data areas.

 How Do Attackers Use Intermittent Encryption?

 Intermittent encryption modifies only small portions of a file, mimicking legitimate software that updates small file blocks.
 When compressed blocks in a legitimate file become corrupt, the whole file becomes unreadable.
-Similarly, if only pRed word "Ransomware" hidden in the middle of a binary code sequence.art of a file is modified by ransomware, the entire file becomes unusable.
+Similarly, if only part of a file is modified by ransomware, the entire file becomes unusable.

 Hackers increasingly use intermittent encryption, thanks to various automated implementations available through ransomware as a service (RaaS), a subscription service model that enables hacker affiliates to use predeveloped ransomware tools to launch attacks.

 Intermittent encryption can get around some of the protection used by anti-ransomware tools.
-By encrypting files in small intervals, ransomware attackers can avoid detection or extend the time it takes for their activity to be detected and stopped.
+By encrypting files in small intervals, ransomware attackers can avoid detection or extend the time it takes for their activity to be detected and stopped by cybersecurity platforms.
 This practice can also make it more difficult for anti-ransomware tools to recover files.

 Security analysts anticipate that more ransomware gangs will adopt intermittent encryption due to its significant advantages and few downsides.
 The LockBit strain is already known for its fast encryption speeds, and adopting partial encryption would further reduce the duration of their attacks to mere minutes.